Looking for Ways to Fight Climate Change? Consider Your Diet

 Lastly—but certainly not least—it’s important to consider our oceans and the biodiversity loss concurrently happening there.
 With current consumption rates by humans, the depletion of fish from our oceans is above the level of population growth, with 57% of global fish stocks now fully exploited.
 At full exploitation, a population is at or very close to their maximum sustainable production.
 Even more concerning, we currently have 30% of global fish stocks overexploited and functioning beyond their maximum sustainable production.
 Altogether, this is contributing to devastating consequences for fish populations and the oceanic ecosystem as a whole.

 Whew!
-That was a lot of information to take in, but here’s the thing: If anyone is going to do something about climate change, it needs to be us.
-And when I say “us,” I mean us normal, everyday people who have the power to make profound impacts on the world around us with our dietary choices.
+That was a lot of information to take in, but here’s the thing: If anyone is going to do something about climate change, it needs to start with us.
+And when I say “us,” I mean us normal, everyday people who have the power to make profound impacts on the world around us with our consumption habits.
 By switching to a plant-based diet and eliminating—or at the very least, greatly reducing—animal products from your life, you’re instantly contributing to the healing of our planet and joining the essential fight against climate change.

 As environmental researcher Joseph Poore states, “A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.”
 Hopefully, together, we can make this meaningful change for the better.